 Due to the restrictions of our Data Protection policies, AAI can only keep study packs viable for three years.
 Thus, three years after registration the study pack will be closed if not completed and moderated.
 If no work has been completed into the study pack the contract between the client and AAI will become null and void.
 If work has been completed into the study pack then the client will be sent an ownership request for the study pack.
-If a lot of work has been completed into the study pack then the study pack then the client will be sent an ownership request an extension to complete the pack.
+If a lot of work has been completed into the study pack then the client can request an extension to complete the pack.